cleavr/cleaverdocs/content/documentation/notification-profiles.md

 ## Telegram

-Bot Token and Chat ID are required for Telegram.
+In order to use Telegram notifications in Cleavr, you must first obtain a Bot Token and Chat ID.

-Before adding a Telegram notification profile in Cleavr, make sure that you've begun chatting with your bot.
-(The bot will not respond)
+Before setting up a Telegram notification profile in Cleavr, make sure that you have started a conversation with your bot.

 ### How to create a Telegram bot?